mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 </script>
 ```

-## Testing the About page

-Here is a [live version](https://hello-world-vue-pre-rendered.web.app) of the About page:
+Here's a [live version](https://hello-world-vue-pre-rendered.web.app) of the About page:

 <iframe
   src="https://hello-world-vue-pre-rendered.web.app/about"